 In the winter, however, humidity levels fall.
 That’s when dust is more likely to become a problem, as are the dust mites that thrive in the low-humidity environment.
 Dust mites themselves aren’t especially harmful, but their microscopic remains and droppings can become airborne and cause allergic reactions.

 You can start getting rid of dust mites by cleaning areas where dust tends to collect.
 Running a dust cloth over your furniture isn’t going to do the trick, though.
 Dust mites thrive in mattresses and bedding, which doesn’t see cleaning as often as it should.
 Clean your sheets regularly and vacuum off your mattress.
 You should also consider giving some attention to other parts of your home that you don’t clean regularly, such as drapes and carpet.

 Don’t get complacent with fighting allergies just because you don’t have to worry about pollen.
 Indoor air pollution is a real danger, especially when cool weather keeps you and your loved ones indoors.
 Target allergens at their source, and you’ll enjoy a healthy, relaxing winter free of stuffy noses and sore throats.
-For a professional hand with improving your indoor air quality, call Wood Air Conditioning, Inc. at 903-285-6550.
+For a professional hand with improving your indoor air quality, call Wood Air Conditioning & Plumbing, Inc. at 903-285-6550.

 Image provided by Shutterstock